No. 92 Squadron RAF

 Number 92 Squadron, also known as No. 92 (East India) Squadron and currently as No. 92 Tactics and Training Squadron, of the Royal Air Force is a test and evaluation squadron based at RAF Waddington, Lincolnshire.

 It was formed as part of the Royal Flying Corps at London Colney as a fighter squadron on 1 September 1917.
 It deployed to France in July 1918 and saw action for just four months, until the end of the war.
 During the conflict it flew both air superiority and direct ground support missions.
 It was disbanded at Eil on 7 August 1919.

-Reformed on 10 October 1939,at Tangmere Airfield, the unit was supposed to be equipped with medium bombers but in the spring of 1940 it became one of the first RAF units to receive the Supermarine Spitfire, going on to fight in the Battle of Britain.
+Following the outbreak of the Second World War, No. 92 Squadron reformed on 10 October 1939, at RAF Tangmere.
+The unit initially received Bristol Blenheim IF heavy fighters, but in the spring of 1940 it re-equipped with Supermarine Spitfires, going on to fight in the Battle of Britain.
+Later in the war it served in the Mediterranean Theatre of Operations, in Egypt, Malta, and subsequently in Sicily and mainland Italy.

 Reformed after the war in January 1947, No. 92 (Fighter) Squadron was assigned to RAF Fighter Command flying the Gloster Meteor F.3.
-Between 1961 and 1962, No. 92 (F) Squadron was the RAF's official aerobatic team, flying 16 Hawker Hunter F.6s known as the Blue Diamonds.
+Between 1961 and 1962, No. 92 (F) Squadron was the RAF's official aerobatic team, known as the Blue Diamonds, flying 16 Hawker Hunter F.6s.
 In December 1965, the squadron was reassigned to RAF Germany alongside No. 19 (F) Squadron, flying the English Electric Lightning F.2/F.2A and from January 1977, the McDonnell Douglas Phantom FGR.2.
 Disbanded in July 1991, the Squadron was reformed as No. 92 (Reserve) Squadron at RAF Chivenor flying the British Aerospace Hawk until October 1994.
 No. 92 Squadron then lay dormant for the next 14 years before being reformed at Royal Air Force College Cranwell on 30 June 2009.